ADS (TV station): History

-ADS-10 began as ADS-7 on 24 October 1959.
-In the late 1980s ADS-7 was bought by media entrepreneur Kerry Stokes, who also owned CTC-7 in Canberra.
-In 1987, Stokes planned to buy the Seven Network from John Fairfax which would have seen ADS-7 Adelaide and CTC-7 Canberra align with ATN-7 Sydney and HSV-7 Melbourne.
+Due to changes in cross media ownership laws, in the late 1980s ADS-7 was bought by media entrepreneur Kerry Stokes, who also owned CTC-7 in Canberra.
+In 1987, Stokes, with new regulations of the Broadcasting (Ownership and Control) Act, planned to buy the Seven Network from John Fairfax & Sons, which would have seen ADS-7 Adelaide and CTC-7 Canberra, along with a soon-to-be new station in Perth for which license was granted to a group participated by Stokes, and aligned with ATN-7 Sydney & HSV-7 Melbourne.
 Stokes offered $100 million more than rival Christopher Skase for Seven, but was ultimately unsuccessful.
-Unable to build a metropolitan Seven television network, on 7 August 1987, Stokes sold ADS, CTC and his licence for NEW Perth to Northern Star Holdings, owners of Network Ten.
+Unable to build a metropolitan Seven television network, on 7 August 1987, Stokes sold ADS, CTC and his licence for what will become NEW-10 Perth to Northern Star Holdings, the then owners of Network 10.